MikeHughesKent/PyHoloscope/docs/source/autofocus.rst

 The lut is then passed to the ``find_focus`` function::

-    focusDepth = pyh.find_focus(hologram, wavelength, pixelSize, depthRange, method, propagatorLUT = lut)
+    focusDepth = pyh.find_focus(hologram, wavelength, pixelSize, depthRange, method, propagator_lut = lut)

 If also attempting to speed-up by refocusing only a ROI (i.e. the margin is specified) then it is necessary to create a propagator LUT of the correct size for this ROI + margin.
-This must currently be done manually by adjusing the ``gridSize`` input to be the ROI.
+This must currently be done manually by adjusting the ``img_size`` input to be the ROI.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Performing a prior coarse search